poroping/terraform-provider-fortios/docs/resources/firewall_profilegroup.md

 * `file_filter_profile` - Name of an existing file-filter profile.
 This attribute must reference one of the following datasources: `file-filter.profile.name` .
 * `icap_profile` - Name of an existing ICAP profile.
 This attribute must reference one of the following datasources: `icap.profile.name` .
 * `ips_sensor` - Name of an existing IPS sensor.
 This attribute must reference one of the following datasources: `ips.sensor.name` .
+* `ips_voip_filter` - Name of an existing VoIP (ips) profile.
+This attribute must reference one of the following datasources: `voip.profile.name` .
 * `name` - Profile group name.
 * `profile_protocol_options` - Name of an existing Protocol options profile.
 This attribute must reference one of the following datasources: `firewall.profile-protocol-options.name` .
 * `sctp_filter_profile` - Name of an existing SCTP filter profile.
 This attribute must reference one of the following datasources: `sctp-filter.profile.name` .
 * `ssh_filter_profile` - Name of an existing SSH filter profile.
 This attribute must reference one of the following datasources: `ssh-filter.profile.name` .
 * `ssl_ssh_profile` - Name of an existing SSL SSH profile.
 This attribute must reference one of the following datasources: `firewall.ssl-ssh-profile.name` .
 * `videofilter_profile` - Name of an existing VideoFilter profile.
 This attribute must reference one of the following datasources: `videofilter.profile.name` .
-* `voip_profile` - Name of an existing VoIP profile.
+* `voip_profile` - Name of an existing VoIP (voipd) profile.
 This attribute must reference one of the following datasources: `voip.profile.name` .
 * `waf_profile` - Name of an existing Web application firewall profile.
 This attribute must reference one of the following datasources: `waf.profile.name` .
 * `webfilter_profile` - Name of an existing Web filter profile.
 This attribute must reference one of the following datasources: `webfilter.profile.name` .